Building warrants

 We record applications on the Building Standards Register.

 Your application will be assessed against the requirements of the Building (Scotland) Regulations 2004.
-Guidance in the Technical handbooks will help the assessment of your plans.

 We aim to respond to all applications within 20 days of submission.
 This is dependant on complexity of the project and quality of submission.